bcgsc/unikseq/README.md

  -s min. reference FASTA region [size] (bp) to output (option, default: -s 100 bp) minimum "unique" (and -c 1:"conserved") reference (target) region size to report.

- -p min. [-c 0:region average /-c 1: per position] rate of ingroup entries (option, default: -p 25 %) unikseq tracks the number of qualifying sequences in the ingroup over the sequence stretch, averages and calculates a proportion of the total entries in the ingroup.
+ -p min. [-c 0:region average /-c 1: per position] proportion of ingroup entries (option, default: -p 25 %) unikseq tracks the number of qualifying sequences in the ingroup over the sequence stretch, averages and calculates a proportion of the total entries in the ingroup.
 In the -c 0 mode (original unikseq behaviour), sequences are reported only when that proportion is above the minimum set.
-When -c 1 is set, -p does not impose a minimum average rate of ingroup entries within unique regions and instead, non-conserved regions are soft-masked (a,c,g,t) and conserved regions are upper-cased (A,C,G,T) in the FASTA output.
+When -c 1 is set, -p does not impose a minimum average proportion of ingroup entries within unique regions and instead, non-conserved regions are soft-masked (a,c,g,t) and conserved regions are upper-cased (A,C,G,T) in the FASTA output.

  -u min. [% unique] kmers in regions (option, default: -u 90 %) controls for sequence uniqueness in the reference output regions.